weihuang023/Erlang-Projects/README.md

 #### List
 -----
 * denoted by Square Brackets
-* diff between list and tuple:
+* diff between list and tuple
-1. a tuple can only be user in comparison
+	* a tuple can only be user in comparison
-2. a list allow a wider variety of manipulation operation to be performed
+	* a list allow a wider variety of manipulation operation to be performed